dsc-hmritm/Git-GitHub-Workshop/README.md

 # HACKTOBERFEST 2020

 ## How to Contribute?

+### Short Method

+1. From the repository page on GitHub (https://github.com/dsc-hmritm/Hacktoberfest2020), click 'Add File'.
+2. From the drop down menu, select 'Create new file'.
+3. Set the file name to [your-name].txt.
+4. Write your name, github profile url, Class, Enrollment number.
+5. Add a description of your changes, and click "Propose new file".
+6. Click "Create pull request", then click "Create pull request" again to confirm.

+### Long Method

 1. Fork the repo.
 2. Copy the _Code_ of the forked repo i.e. (your-username)/Hacktoberfest2020.
 3. Download [Git Bash](https://git-scm.com/downloads)